 Bridging the Support-to-Conversion Gap With Freemium Users

-If your business model incorporates what is commonly referred to as a freemium service (free to all in the hopes of converting some to paid users), you’re almost certainly underestimating the challenge of supporting these free users, especially if your goal is to offer the same experience paid users enjoy.
-But, pulling resources from (read: short changing) free users isn’t the answer.
-You can't and really shouldn't discriminate, it’s almost impossible to say which of your free users that reach out will have the highest chance of converting.
+If your customer service business model incorporates what is commonly referred to as a freemium service (free to all in the hopes of converting some to paid users), you’re almost certainly underestimating the challenge of supporting these free users, especially if your goal is to offer the same experience paid users enjoy.
+But, pulling resources from free users isn’t the answer.
+You can't, and really shouldn't discriminate, it’s almost impossible to say which of your free users that reach out will have the highest chance of converting.

 Customers of all stripes have a deep love for great service.
 In fact, 70 percent of buying experiences are based on how customers feel they are treated.
 Today, freemium users expect the same degree of customer support as paying customers — as they should — regardless of their long-term intentions.

-The free to paid model is a proven business structure that works by offering service to all but a select set of key premium features (usage/storage, etc.) only at the paid level.
+The free to paid model is a proven business structure that works when the provider offers basic service to all but a holds back a select set of key premium features (usage/storage, etc.) only for the paid level.
 As solid as it sounds, it could be killing your bottom line.
 From a sales standpoint, a freemium user’s value is only 15 percent to 25 percent of that of a premium subscriber, according to Harvard Business Review.
 If you’re allocating precious resources to all freemium users, 75 percent to 85 percent of that value isn’t driving results.